-Full Proposals will be submitted to Mary Thielen mthielen@uabmc.edu in one Adobe PDF file.
+If selected for a full proposal, submit the full application to Donna Porter donnaporter@uabmc.edu in one Adobe PDF file.
 Please copy any mentors on the submission email.
 The full proposal will be submitted using the PHS 398 forms, following a modified NIH investigator initiated grant application (R01) format.
 Complete instructions are found here.